Mohzick/NightfallProject/dataset/README.md

 DN7 is a combination of DN5 and resized DN6 (both sizes are 350x350 px).
 It gives details (4/5 of the dataset) and a general view (1/5) of the room at the same time.
 It is the most extensive dataset as for now, containing 1084 pairs (865 from DN6 and 219 from DN5).
 The results are mixed: for 250 epochs which took more than 15 hours, the neural network did NOT produce a more accurate model than before.

 KG1 is a dataset from another student of CARE Lab, Koga.
 He graciously offered us his 106-pictures dataset from last year.
 This dataset was captured during the day, so no image is completely black as sunlight could get through the lab windows.
 The result is 424 pairs with the lights on and off.

+CGN1 is a conbination of DN1, 2, 3 and 4, totalling 312 pairs.
+Although CycleGAN doesn't need pairs, we don't have anything else at the moment.

 Further dataset types will come, depending on the needs of the project.